Skip to main content

 European-Japanese Virtual Coach for Smart Ageing

-Based on an excellent international cooperation between Europe and Japan, e-VITA proposes an innovative approach to virtual coaching that addresses the crucial domains of active and healthy ageing: cognition, physical activity, mobility, mood, social interaction, leisure, and spirituality.
-The e-VITA virtual coach will provide personalized recommendations based on big data analytics and social-emotional computing beyond the state-of-the-art.
+Based on a cooperation between Europe and Japan, e-VITA proposes an innovative approach of virtual coaching that addresses active and healthy ageing (AHA): cognition, physical activity, mobility, mood, social interaction, leisure, and spirituality.
+The e-VITA virtual coach provides personalized recommendations based on big data analytics and AI.

 PROGRESS BEYOND THE STATE OF THE ART